opendatasoft/ods-documentation/source/api/oauth2.rst

-The first step to use the OAuth2 authorization flow is to register your application first.
+The first step to use the OAuth2 authorization flow is to register your application.
 To do so, go to your account page on the domain you want to register the application on.
 There, you will find a form prompting you for the following:

 * Application name: the name of the application